-To activate your account, please email the Events Administrator at email@example.com.
+To activate your account, please email the Events Coordinator at firstname.lastname@example.org.
 You will need your ssmu.ca email address to access the EMS room reservation system.

 Student groups will be able to find a space for their events and activities by visiting the Events Booking section on the SSMU website.

 In the EMS User Guide & Internal Bookings Regulations you will find all the information to make your reservations.

 In the interim, during the University Building Closure, the SSMU is looking into finding other office and event spaces on campus for student groups.
 Unfortunately, there is no guarantee of securing space.

 Bookings must be submitted via the EMS booking system at least 2 business days in advance and within 2 months before the date of the event.

 If you are a SSMU Club you are allotted eight subsidized hours a week for kiosk and table reservations.

 Please note that this is independent from your subsidized room booking hours.
 If you have reached your hours for the week, tables and the kiosk can be reserved at an hourly cost with a 50% discount.